Quaternary Hermitian linear complementary dual codes: Introduction

 \section{Introduction}

 Linear complementary dual (LCD for short) codes are linear codes that intersect with their dual trivially.
 LCD codes were introduced by Massey~\cite{Massey} and gave an optimum linear coding solution for the two user binary adder channel.
 Recently, much work has been done concerning LCD codes for both theoretical and practical reasons (see e.g.~\cite{AH}, \cite{CMTQ}, \cite{CMTQ2}, \cite{GOS}, \cite{LLG}, \cite{LLGF} and the references given therein).
-For example, if there is a quaternary Hermitian LCD $[n,k,d]$ code, then there is a maximal entanglement entanglement-assisted quantum $[[n,k,d;n-k]]$ code (see e.g.~\cite{LLG} and \cite{LLGF}).
-From this point of view, quaternary Hermitian LCD codes play an important role in the study of maximal entanglement entanglement-assisted quantum codes.
+For example, if there is a quaternary Hermitian LCD $[n,k,d]$ code, then there is a maximal entanglement $[[n,k,d;n-k]]$ entanglement-assisted quantum error-correcting code (EAQECC for short) (see e.g.~\cite{LLG} and \cite{LLGF}).
+From this point of view, quaternary Hermitian LCD codes play an important role in the study of maximal entanglement EAQECC's.